HiteshRepo/personal-blog-site/content/technical/ai/deep-learning.md

 Each neuron in the hidden layer is connected to every neuron in the input layer.
 That’s where the **weights** come in.

-### Example

-- One neuron in the hidden layer might learn to recognize vertical lines.
+Example: One neuron in the hidden layer might learn to recognize vertical lines.
 This neuron will be highly “activated” when the input pixels form a vertical stroke (like in the digit “1” or “7”).

 ### Step 3: The Hidden Layer2 – Building Complex Patterns